1.0 Purpose and Scope

 TST - Tuberculin Skin Test (also known as Mantoux test).

-UQ workers – for the purposes of this procedure includes:
+UQ workers – for the purposes of this guideline includes:

 Vaccination - the administration of a vaccine; if vaccination is successful, it results in immunity.